innovationmech/swit/README.md

 ```
 make
 ```
-The binary will be created in the `_output` directory.
+The binaries will be created in the `_output` directory.

 ### Running